nguyentimmy/Detection-Engineering/README.md

 Detection engineering is the process of identifying and mitigating security threats by designing, implementing, and continually improving the SIEM and EDR solutions.

-You can use any security framework to identify gaps, in this case I will use the MITRE ATT@CK framework to perform deeper analysis.
+You can use any security framework to identify security gaps, in this case I will use the MITRE ATT@CK framework to perform deeper analysis.
 But first thing, let's break things to smaller pieces, we must identify:
 - What do I need to detect?
 - What critical assets are in our environment to protect?
 - What threat actors, techniques, tools, can be relevant to us?